Why data literacy is the key to business success

 Although, promisingly, companies are recognising the need for increased data literacy, with 63% of large businesses surveyed planning on increasing the number of data-literate employees.

 Adapting to a modern way of working, with data at the core of your operational thinking, can mean a significant shift in mindset.
-It’s not enough to invest heavily in data mining technologies if data and analytics are not incorporated into your core strategic vision.
+It’s not enough to invest heavily in data mining or big data analytics technologies if data and analytics are not incorporated into your core strategic vision.

 Investing in training is also a must if you want to encourage and increase data literacy across your organisation, although this doesn’t have to come at a substantial outright cost to your business as there are tonnes of free resources and courses available via the Data Literacy Project and Qlik’s online classroom.
 Giving employees the opportunity to invest timeinto improving their skills will prove the most valuable investment in bolstering your corporate data literacy as a whole.